 Transportation, including commuters and university fleet vehicles accounts for 11 percent of Stanford’s greenhouse gas emissions.
 Increasing the use of alternative transportation reduces those emissions and makes our community a better place to live and work: fewer cars translates to better air quality, less traffic congestion and noise, reduced pressure on undeveloped land and improved health for commuting students and employees.

-- From 2002 to 2010, the portion of employees driving alone to campus dropped from 72 to 48 percent.
+From 2002 to 2010, the percentage of Stanford employees driving alone to campus dropped from 72 to 48 percent.

 Stanford has long been recognized for transportation demand management leadership.
 Partial list of awards and commendations include:

 - Innovative Transportation Solutions Award, WTS San Francisco Bay Area Chapter (2009)

 - Excellence in Motion Award of Merit, Metropolitan Transportation Commission (MTC) (2008)

 - Bicycle Friendly Community Gold Level, League of American Bicyclists (2008)

 - Best Workplaces for Commuters, U.S. Environmental Protection Agency (EPA)/Center for Urban Transportation Research at the University of South Florida (2002–2013)